 Placing Canberra cricket on the map: Q&A with Brendan Duffy

-Western Districts and University of Canberra spin bowler Brendan Duffy has had the experience of a lifetime, as Duffy and his teammates competed in the National Premier Cricket Twenty20 Championships in Adelaide, finishing fourth overall.
+Western District and University of Canberra spin bowler Brendan Duffy has had the experience of a lifetime, as Duffy and his teammates competed in the National Premier Cricket Twenty20 Championships in Adelaide, finishing fourth overall.

 The competition, which took place in early March 2020, featured many of Australia’s top premier cricketers.
 This included former Australian batsman Peter Forrest and New South Wales Blues wicket-keeper Daniel Smith, as well as other players that have participated in the Big Bash.